tabotkevin/dyne/README.md

 See
-[the documentation's feature tour](https://responder.readthedocs.io/en/latest/tour.html) for more details on features available in Responder.
+[the documentation's feature tour](https://responder.readthedocs.io/en/latest/tour.html) for more details on features available in Dune.

-# Installing Responder
+## Installing Dune

 Install the stable release:

     $ pip install dune

-# The Basic Idea
+## The Basic Idea

 The primary concept here is to bring the niceties that are brought forth from both Flask and Falcon and unify them into a single framework, along with some new ideas I have.
 I